Keeping you in the game

 “If you experience pain during or following your game, seek treatment,” says Dr. Brian Gushaty, Edmonton chiropractor.
 “The longer an injury is allowed to linger the more difficult and longer the healing process.”

-Chiropractors are back care experts and the obvious practitioner of choice for treatment of back pain, injury and related conditions.
+Chiropractors are back care experts an can help with treatment of back pain, injury and related conditions.
 They can also provide advice and exercises to help get you in the game and help you stay in the game.
-No referral is necessary and access to treatment is very rapid.